FINANCIAL AID (closed)

-ABOUT Fellowships & QUALIFICATION Details: our fellowship program provides an opportunity for emerging writers and poets (with one full-length book published, but no more than three total in the genre you are applying for, must be residents of the US) to be housed and attend our conference at no cost (a value of well over $4000).
-Fellows will spend a week with an award-winning faculty workshop leader, have their work critiqued, facilitate our Writers in the Classroom visit to local schools, and will also read in our annual Fellows reading.
-Housing is included, but travel and dining is not.
+FELLOWSHIP QUALIFICATIONS: Fellow applicants should be emerging writers or poets with one full-length book published by recognized press, but no more than three total in the genre.
+Sorry to say, self-published books do not count.
+Fellows will be given housing and will attend our conference at no cost (fellowship has a value of well over $4000).
+Fellows will spend a week with an award-winning faculty workshop leader, have their work critiqued in workshop, will facilitate our Writers in the Classroom visit to local schools, and will also read in our annual Fellows reading.
+Travel and food are not covered (though most days we have events with meals and beverages).

 $18 payment to PayPal

-2023 LWC Fellowship Application form
+2024 LWC Fellowship Application form

 $8 payment to PayPal